2020 Reading stabbings: Attacker

-The perpetrator was Khairi Saadallah, who was 25 years old at the time.
-He was arrested near the park shortly after the attack.
-He was born in Libya and is from a well-off, middle-class family.
+The perpetrator was 25-year-old Khairi Saadallah.
+He was born in Libya into an affluent middle-class family.
 In 2018, he was given permission to stay in the United Kingdom after claiming asylum in 2012.
 A family member said he had post-traumatic stress from the civil war and had come to the United Kingdom from Libya in 2012 to escape from violence there, living first in Manchester.
-In the war, he was part of Ansar al-Sharia, a group now proscribed in the UK, and stated falsely in his asylum application that he was not involved in combat.
+In the war, it was claimed that he was part of Ansar al-Sharia, a group now proscribed in the UK, and stated falsely in his asylum application that he was not involved in combat.
 In 2018, he was given five years' permission to stay in the UK.

 Saadallah was convicted six times for 15 crimes between 2015 and 2019, of which eight were violent crimes, two involved possession of a knife and two involved racially or religiously aggravated harassment.
 He was said to have smoked cannabis and had regular visits from a mental health professional.
 A security source told Reuters that the suspect had come to the attention of Britain's domestic security agency MI5 in 2019 over intelligence that he aspired to travel for extremist purposes, and he had been investigated over jihadist concerns.
 In 2017, prison staff noted that he was spending a lot of time with Abu Izzadeen of the proscribed group Al-Muhajiroun.
 He had been released from prison 17 days before the attack, having been sentenced for assault and possessing a bladed article: the UK was unable to deport him because it would have breached his human rights to send him back to Libya.

-Saadallah yelled "Allahu Akbar" during the attack, and a Muslim bystander heard him say "God accept my jihad" in Arabic.
+Saadallah yelled "Allahu akbar" during the attack, and a Muslim bystander heard him say "God accept my jihad in Arabic.
 After his arrest, Saadallah told police that "[he] was going to paradise for the jihad what [he] did to the victims".
 Police later found images of the World Trade Center and Islamic State flag on his phone, alongside videos about Jihadi John, an ISIS terrorist.
 Saadallah also had a crucifix tattoo, had prayed in church and told police that he was both Muslim and Catholic; his defence lawyer argued that this indicated that he did not have a serious devotion to radical Islam.

 The Guardian reported that sources said that Saadallah was initially believed by the intelligence agencies to have mental health problems.
 Sky News additionally reported that he lived in a flat in Reading.
 It was later confirmed that Saadallah faked a mental illness, and was acting in pursuit of his extremist ideology.